- Are there any prerequisites for these courses?

 Any issues outside of classroom accommodations should be directed to the ADA Compliance Office.

-There are multiple registration options and the type chosen determines whether a transcript or Certificate of Completion is created.
-If registered as a Continuing Education student, a Certificate of Completion will be mailed to the address provided at the time of registration (assuming you pass the course, grade of C or better).
+There are multiple registration options, and the type chosen determines whether a transcript or Certificate of Completion is created.
+If registered as a Continuing Education student, a Certificate of Completion will be emailed to the address provided at the time of registration (assuming you pass the course, grade of C or better).
 For all other registrations (UF and non-UF students), a UF transcript, where your grade will be posted, will be generated at the conclusion of the course.

 If you are registered as a Continuing Education student, you will not have access to student services such as the library.
 Non-degree students have full access to UF library services just like UF students.
 This includes the digital catalog of books and scientific journals and other library services designed specifically for distance learners.
 You can log-in to the Off-Campus Access portal (link on the left-side) with your Gatorlink username and password to access these materials.

-Will these courses count towards the Aquatic Animal Medicine Certificate that the University of Florida offers to veterinary students?
+Do these courses count towards the Aquatic Animal Medicine Certificate that the University of Florida offers to veterinary students?

 Included in the tuition and fees is access to the UF Computing Help Desk.
 Once you have your Gatorlink account, you can contact them directly with technical problems that may occur.

 Yes!
 We are constantly working on developing more courses and transitioning traditional classroom courses to a distance education platform.
-These courses include:

 Veterinarians: If you enroll as a Continuing Education student, at the end of the course you will receive a Certificate of Completion (assuming you pass the course, grade of C or better) which will state your veterinarian license number (as provided by you during the registration process), the course name and the number of CE credits/ units earned.
 Most courses are 3 University credits (45 CE units) but the number of equivalent CE units can vary.
 Since our courses are offered by the University of Florida College of Veterinary Medicine, a State of Florida Board of Professional Regulations accredited institution, it should be accepted by the Board of Professional Regulations in your state.
 However, each state has the right to refuse this type of CE.
 We cannot guarantee that successful completion of a course will ensure that CE credit is granted by your professional governing body.
 However, we have never received a complaint that CE units have been refused after a Certificate of Completion is provided.